 NYIT’s College of Engineering and Computing Sciences offers an option for a five-year Bachelor of Science in Mechanical Engineering and Master of Science in Energy Management.
 Students in the B.S./M.S. option who have taken six graduate credits in mechanical engineering are required to complete 24 additional graduate credits for the M.S. in Energy Management.
 This option provides students with a strong technical background and specialized preparation for a variety of career options.

 Health Care Facilities Management Online Graduate Certificate Program

 NYIT offers a fully online graduate certificate program for Health Care Facilities Managers.
 Students who complete ENGY 681 Environmental Safety in Health Facilities and ENGY 682 Health Facilities Management Project, plus 12 additional credits of graduate-level facilities management courses, can earn an Advanced Certificate in Facilities Management.
 Students who complete the 18-credit online certificate program can take 12 additional credits of online courses to earn an M.S. in Energy Management.

 Faculty members are academicians known nationally for their energy expertise; practicing energy management professionals who both teach and work as ranking administrators, engineers, and operating officials of corporate and governmental organizations; and a select group of scholars associated with other appropriate graduate programs at NYIT.

-In all cases, the curriculum consists of a core of seven courses including a thesis or practicum course and three elective courses to be chosen on the basis of specialization objectives.
+In all cases, the curriculum consists of a core of seven courses including a practicum course and three elective courses to be chosen on the basis of specialization objectives.
 In order to earn the Master of Science in Energy Management, students must complete the prescribed curriculum of 30 graduate credits.

 Fellowships and Assistantships